mircalin/Data-Viz-Project-/README.md

 # Data Visualization Project

 ## Data
 The data I propose to visualize for my project is a dataset of Spotify's Top 100 songs of 2018.
 These songs were collected using the Spotify Web API and the spotify's Python library.
 What will the genre's of the songs predict?
-The following attributes will be evaluated: name, artists, danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo, duration_ms 	time_signature.
+The following attributes will be evaluated: name, artists, danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo, duration_ms 	and time_signature.
 [The link to the data](https://www.kaggle.com/nadintamer/top-spotify-tracks-of-2018).

 ## Definition